isaacito12/modutil/Release/README.md

 A collection of MATLAB® apps and APIs to streamline modeling workflows with Simscape for physical modeling.

+Input signals

+Lookup tables

+Building apps

+- Easy to build.
+- Can use base workspace variables.

+Text search and replace

 ## Set up

 To use the utility, copy the `ModelingUtilityForSimscape` folder